lsu-ddem/intro-to-esports/content/4-Game/1_Lesson_1/_index.en.md

 - **Video of the Day:** The class will begin with an image that is hopefully game related, and the student and have them write a story about what is just off the boundary of the picture.

 #### Project
--   After the daily meme the students will be introduced to the next project, video games
+-   After the daily meme the students will be introduced to the next project, video games.

 -   All the students will play [”The uncle that works for Nintendo”](http://jayisgames.com/games/the-uncle/)

 -   As the students play the game have them pay attention to the possible pathways, timers, and options that are available.

--   Allow the students to pay notes to the images utilized
+-   Allow the students to pay notes to the images utilized:

 	-   Sounds

 	-   Videos or motion graphics

 	-   Most importantly have the students pay attention to the quality and style of the story

 -   Direct the students to [Twinery](https://twinery.org/)